 Take extra care to notice how much screen time your child has every day.
 Try not to reward with screen time – rather just build in a controlled amount every day.

-A screen will not develop your child’s muscles, core strength and posture, concentration, thinking skills, visual and auditory perception, spatial perception, planning skills, listening skills, etc. Playing will.
+A screen cannot develop your child’s muscles, core strength and posture, concentration, thinking skills, visual and auditory perception, spatial perception, planning skills, listening skills, etc. Playing will.

 7. Learning Rhymes and Songs